LLNL/axom/src/components/lumberjack/docs/sphinx/quick_start.rst

 Lumberjack's examples directory.

 This example uses the Binary Tree Communicator and queues one unique message and three similar messages per rank.
-They are combined and then pushed fully through the tree.
+They are combined and then :ref:`pushed <push_label>` fully through the tree.

 The following files need to be included for Lumberjack: